imSubhro/StreamSphere/Readme.md

 * 🔴 Start a live stream (with camera + mic).
 * 👀 Watch streams by unique link/ID.
 * 💬 Real-time chat for each stream.
-* 🔑 Secure authentication with JWT.
+* � Optional password protection for streams.
 * 🛡️ Stream keys to prevent hijacking.
-* 📊 Scalable architecture (Redis, Docker, Kubernetes ready).
+* ⚡ Low-latency P2P streaming.

 ---